Alocasia micholitziana: Distribution and habitat

 Alocasia micholitziana is endemic to Apayao, Benguet and Ifugao in northern Luzon in the Philippines.
 It grows in shady areas in damp lowland forests.

 Uses

-The plant is easily propagated by stem cuttings and seeds and is a popular ornamental in both the local and international markets.
+The plant is propagated by corms and plant division, and is a popular ornamental in both the local and international markets.
 It has produced several cultivars, the most popular of which is Alocasia micholitziana 'Frydek'.

 Conservation

 Alocasia micholitziana was formerly common in its native range but is now rare due to overcollection.
 It is classified as vulnerable in the wild by the International Union for Conservation of Nature.
 Harvesting wild specimens of A. micholitziana is illegal in the Philippines and is punishable with six to ten years imprisonment and a fine of ₱100,000 to ₱1,000,000.